Skip to content

 One last touch: we should also allow installing casks with this script.
 We'll aim to offer a simple -c flag users can set which modifies the command.

-We'll add the bool arg, and insert an additional interpolation in our brew install command, leveraging RSL's ternary syntax.
+We'll add the bool arg, and insert an additional interpolation in our brew install command, leveraging Rad's ternary syntax.
 We need to pay close attention to whitespace so we make sure the command comes out correct in the cask and non-cask cases.

 1